lucychambers/techtohuman/_posts/articles/2016-10-23-tech_translation.md

 Ernie's situation is a surprisingly common one: that of a decision maker unable or unwilling to reveal gaps in their knowledge.
 There are many reasons why Ernie may have ended up in this position.
 Maybe it was the culture or structure of the organisation that did not make it seem ok to show this vulnerability.

 The implications of this problem are widespread.
-Organisations waste huge amounts of money every year and the wrong things can be built, sometimes dangerously so e.g. if working with vulnerable communities, as my friend Zara explains in her [blog post](https://points.datasociety.net/who-does-the-hard-work-of-bridging-context-and-technical-skills-bf968a56764b#.tn5nc2kcu) on the topic.
+Organisations waste huge amounts of money every year and the wrong things can be built, see my [dashboard rant](http://techtohuman.com/dashboards).
+Sometimes, there are also [lethal consequences](https://points.datasociety.net/who-does-the-hard-work-of-bridging-context-and-technical-skills-bf968a56764b).

-Hence, in my revamped definition of tech translation, I would add:

-> [Making technical topics more accessible.]
-Commonly by *creating a safe space to discuss knowledge gaps*...

 # My path to tech translation